-On September 28, 2017, the Company entered into a purchase agreement (the "2017 Purchase Agreement") and a registration rights agreement (the "2017 Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
-Pursuant to the terms of the 2017 Purchase Agreement, Lincoln Park has agreed to purchase from the Company up to \$15,000,000 of its common stock (subject to certain limitations) from time to time during the term of the 2017 Purchase Agreement.
-Pursuant to the terms of the 2017 Registration Rights Agreement, the Company filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the 2017 Purchase Agreement.
+On September 28, 2017, the Company entered into a purchase agreement (the "2017 Purchase Agreement") and a registration rights agreement (the "Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
+Pursuant to the terms of the Purchase Agreement, Lincoln Park has agreed to purchase from the Company up to \$15,000,000 of its common stock (subject to certain limitations) from time to time during the term of the 2017 Purchase Agreement.
+Pursuant to the terms of the Registration Rights Agreement, the Company filed with the SEC a registration statement to register for resale under the Securities Act the shares that have been or may be issued to Lincoln Park under the 2017 Purchase Agreement.

-Pursuant to the terms of the 2017 Purchase Agreement, at the time the Company signed the 2017 Purchase Agreement and the 2017 Registration Rights Agreement, the Company issued 7,304 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of its common stock under the 2017 Purchase Agreement.
-The commitment shares were valued at \$300,000, recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the 2017 Purchase Agreement.
+Pursuant to the terms of the 2017 Purchase Agreement, at the time the Company signed the 2017 Purchase Agreement and the Registration Rights Agreement, the Company issued 731 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of its common stock under the Purchase Agreement.
+The commitment shares were valued at \$300,000, recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the Purchase Agreement.

-During the year ended December 31, 2018, the Company sold an aggregate of approximately 118,000 shares of common stock under the 2017 Purchase Agreement, for gross proceeds of \$2.4 million, and from inception of the 2017 Purchase Agreement, the Company has sold an aggregate of approximately 143,000 shares of common stock, for gross proceeds of approximately \$3.5 million.
+During the year ended December 31, 2018, the Company sold approximately 12,000 shares of common stock under the 2017 Purchase Agreement, resulting in net proceeds of \$2.3 million, net of expenses of approximately \$45,000.
+The Company did not sell any shares of common stock under the 2017 Purchase Agreement during the year ended December 31, 2019.

-Under applicable rules of the NASDAQ Global Market, the Company could not issue or sell more than 19.99% of the shares of its common stock outstanding immediately prior to the execution of the 2017 Purchase Agreement (approximately 150,000 shares) to Lincoln Park under the 2017 Purchase Agreement without stockholder approval, unless the average price of all applicable sales of its common stock to Lincoln Park under the 2017 Purchase Agreement equals or exceeds a threshold amount.
-As the Company has issued approximately 150,000 shares to Lincoln Park under the 2017 Purchase Agreement at less than the threshold amount, the Company will not sell any additional shares under the 2017 Purchase Agreement without shareholder approval.
+Under applicable rules of the NASDAQ Global Market, the Company could not issue or sell more than 19.99% of the shares of its common stock outstanding immediately prior to the execution of the 2017 Purchase Agreement (approximately 15,000 shares) to Lincoln Park under the 2017 Purchase Agreement without stockholder approval, unless the average price of all applicable sales of its common stock to Lincoln Park under the 2017 Purchase Agreement equals or exceeds a threshold amount.
+As the Company has issued approximately 15,000 shares to Lincoln Park, by December 31, 2018, under the 2017 Purchase Agreement at less than the threshold amount, the Company can not sell any additional shares under the 2017 Purchase Agreement without shareholder approval